rannmann/Ingress-Portals-Bellingham/README.md

 # Ingress-Portals-Bellingham
 Geo coordinates of portal locations in and around Bellingham, WA.
+Works with [IngressDualMap](https://idm.t.allofti.me/).
+Just drop the CSV in a directory named "IngressDualMap" on your SD or internal storage root directory, and import the data from the app to get started.

 ## Contributing